JJOverload/MTG-Image-Titles-To-Text/README.md

-Idea: Use EAST detector to locate locations of text, isolate the surrounding area of the detected box, then use Tesseract's OSD (Orientation and script detection) to get the proper orientation and then recognize the text.
+Idea: Use EAST detector to locate locations of text, isolate the surrounding area (using masking) of the detected box, then use Tesseract's OSD (Orientation and script detection) to get the proper orientation and then recognize the text.
 Process image before or during as needed.
 - Source: https://pyimagesearch.com/2022/01/31/correcting-text-orientation-with-tesseract-and-python/